geramirez/concourse-talk/PITCHME.md

     - Pipelines
 - Some examples
 ---
-## What is Concourse CI - Background?
+## Background
 - Started by a CF engineer
 - Created CF team was having difficulties with existing CI systems
 - Maintained by Pivotal
 ---
-## What is Concourse CI - TLDR?
+## What is Concourse CI?
 It's a continuous integration tool which creates environments and runs scripts.
 What makes Concourse CI unique is that it forces users to declare configuration upfront.
 ---
 ## What does that mean?
 - CI pipeline configurations and tasks can be checked into version control
-- CI pipeline configurations are not dependent on the state of the servers running the pipeline
+- Workers will always have the same configurations and will be reconfigured before each task
 - CI pipelines are completely reproducible
 ---
 ## Why use it?